LilyAsFlora/Ririi/README.md

 ### Word Order

 Generally, Rirī uses a default word order of SVO (subject-verb-object).
 This may be changed for poetic effect.
-Possessors and adjectives may come before or after the noun they modify, whereas adpositions usually precede.
+Possessors and adjectives may come before or after the noun they modify, whereas adpositions and auxiliary verbs usually precede.

-_Ema vidum mam wariua._
-She saw the small sign.
+_Ema vidum mam wariua._ — She saw the small sign.

-_Waruia mam vidum ema._
-_lit._ The sign small saw she. (same meaning as above)
+_Waruia mam vidum ema._ — _lit._ The sign small saw she. (same meaning as above)

 ## Grammar